NilsEckerle/LaborC-IES-Teil-2/README.md

     - For a example see `Related Pages > State machine diagram` in the documentation
     - External source code analysis to extract states and edges, so the code doesn't need unnessesary complexity like mocking the hardware.
-See
     - Generation via *plantuml*.
 See https://plantuml.com/
 - Runtime configuration of Roboter.
 See *'?' when running roboter for help*
     - Configurable line follower sensor treshold for left, middle and right seperatly
     - Configurable rounds to drive
+- Round timing with 'ST' as start commands.
+This prints out the elapsed time each round.

 ## Requirements
 Project was tested and developed on debian.
-To install requirements run:
+To install the requirements run:
 ```bash
 sudo apt install cmake gcc-avr binutils-avr avr-libc
 ```